-- I. All uses of tobacco products in any form are prohibited in any District-owned facility or property, vehicle, or at District-sponsored or regulated events. - II.
-For purposes of this policy, "tobacco" shall include but is not limited to any lighted or unlighted cigarette, cigar, pipe, cheroots, stogies, periques, bidi, clove cigarette, electronic cigarette, cigarillo, hookah, plug cut, crimp cut, ready rubbed, any other smoking product and any smokeless or spitless tobacco also known as dip, chew, snuff, snuff flour, Cavendish, snus orbs, strips, sticks or cigarette in any form. - III.
-All uses of tobacco shall be prohibited anywhere on the property or campus of any facility owned, leased, or contracted for by the Board including, without limitation, all schools, district offices, shops and any related closed areas, parking lots, car loops, practice fields, playgrounds, football fields, baseball fields, softball fields, pool areas, soccer fields, tennis courts, any other school recreational facilities and all open areas (collectively, the "Property") at any time.
+- A. All uses of tobacco shall be prohibited anywhere on the property or campus of any facility owned, leased, or contracted for by the Board including, without limitation, all schools, district offices, shops and any related closed areas, parking lots, car loops, practice fields, playgrounds, football fields, baseball fields, softball fields, pool areas, soccer fields, tennis courts, any other school recreational facilities and all open areas (collectively, the "Property") at any time.
 All uses of tobacco area prohibited from Board owned vehicles (including, but not limited to, school buses, vans, trucks, station wagons, and cars).
-No student is permitted to possess any tobacco product, paper used to roll cigarettes, lighters or other smoking paraphernalia at any time while on the Property. - IV.
-This policy is effective 24 hours a day, 365 days per year and applies to all students, staff, faculty, volunteers, parents, guardians, caregivers, contracted vendors, and school visitors.
-This policy shall not limit the use of smoking cessation devices by adults, such as, but not limited to, nicotine gum, nicotine patches, etc. In the event a school facility serves as an emergency shelter, a temporary exception shall be made to this policy, and a temporary designated smoking area shall be provided for shelter occupants. - V. The individual Supervisor and/or Administrator of the facility will address noncompliance with this policy.
-Without limiting the foregoing, the Code of Student Conduct describes the disciplinary procedures for noncompliance with this policy by students.
+No student is permitted to possess any tobacco product, paper used to roll cigarettes, lighters or other smoking paraphernalia at any time while on the Property. - B. No student, employee, volunteer, contractor, or school visitor is permitted to use tobacco products of any kind or electronic cigarettes at any time in, on, or during the following: - 1. any building, facility, or vehicle owned, leased, or rented by the District; - 2. any school grounds and property, including all schools, district offices, athletic fields, practice fields, playgrounds, parking lots, administrative offices, maintenance, transportation areas, etc., owned, leased, rented, or chartered by the District; and/or; - 3. at any off-campus, district or school-sponsored event where the use of tobacco is prohibited.